 I also offer online sessions via Zoom and also offer telephone counselling.

 I am an Integrative Counsellor, holding the Diploma, Advanced Diploma, and have a BSc (Hons) in Integrative Counselling.

 I am a Registered Member of the British Association for Counselling and Psychotherapy.
 As a Registered Member of BACP, I am required to attend regular supervision and have regular Continued Professional Development, as well as practising within their Ethical Framework.

-I am a member of the Health and Care Professionals Council and have a current Enhanced DBS document.
+I have a current Enhanced DBS document.